EXCLUSIVE-Lebanon navigates food challenge with no grain silo and few stocks

 "What happens is the private millers store what they don't have enough space for in their own storage in that Beirut silo and take from there when needed," Hassanein explained.
 "This was the inventory in the country, not a government strategic reserve in that sense and it was usually enough for two-and-a-half to three months of consumption."

-Economy minister Raoul Nehme has said that only 15,000 tonnes were stored at the silo at the time of the explosion and that Lebanon needed an inventory of around three months' supply at any time for food security purposes.
+Nehme has said that only 15,000 tonnes were stored at the silo when the explosion hit and that Lebanon needed an inventory of around three months' supply at any time for food security purposes.
 With a consumption rate of around 35,000 to 40,000 tonnes a month, that translates into over 100,000 tonnes.

 Lebanon imports 90 to 95% of its wheat, mostly from the Black Sea region.
 The bulk of its local wheat production is durum, a type of wheat more suitable for pasta.
-On Thursday, Nehme told Reuters his ministry had been planning to create a strategic reserve of around 40,000 tonnes but had not done so yet.
+On Thursday, Nehme told Reuters his ministry had been planning to create a strategic reserve of around 40,000 tonnes but had not managed to do so yet.

 ALSO READ